-Santiago is a cultural treasure trove and expats will be in a prime position to enjoy a number of attractions.
-Although Santiago is a metropolis through and through, it is nonetheless home to abundant natural beauty.
-There are plenty of things to see and do for expat families and the young solo adventurer alike.
+Santiago is a cultural treasure trove, and expats will be in a prime position to enjoy countless attractions.
+Although it’s a metropolis through and through, it’s nonetheless home to abundant natural beauty.
+There are plenty of things to see and do for expat families as well as young solo adventurers.

-Expats will find museums and galleries around almost every corner in the city.
+Expats will find museums and galleries around almost every corner.
 Chile’s rich history and cultural heritage provide ample fascinating material for expats to get lost in.
-Santiago is also home to some beautiful architecture, and there are a number of plazas and statues throughout the city.
+Santiago is also home to some beautiful architecture, and there are innumerable plazas and statues in areas throughout the city.

-The beautiful Andes mountains are just a short trip away.
-Expats can go skiing, soak in the mountain’s natural hot springs, and camp out in this famous mountain range.
+The beautiful Andes Mountains are just a short trip away.
+Expats can ski, soak in the mountain’s natural hot springs and camp on this famous mountain range.

 Attractions in Santiago